CtlAltDefeat2/intro-oop/readme.md

 # Java Intro Object Oriented Paradigm (OOP)
 OOP is the tasteful interaction between objects to achieve a common goal.
-A properly object oriented solution ensures that all the objects share the same level of responsibility (weight), and all the objects follow the Single Responsibility Principal (SRP).
-The SRP states that an object should focus on one thing and it should do that one thing well.
-The OOP lends itself
+A properly object-oriented solution ensures that all the objects share the same level of responsibility (weight), and all the objects follow the Single Responsibility Principal (SRP).
+The SRP states that an object should focus on one thing, and it should do that one thing well.

 Assignments are located [here](assignments.md).

-# Pillars of Object Oriented Programming
+# Pillars of Object-Oriented Programming
 Crusty Apple PIE?
 - **C**omposition
 - **A**bstraction